 Lake Naivasha lies at the highest point of the Great Rift Valley.
 One of the best ways to view the wildlife is by boat.
 More than 1000 species of birds can be found here at Lake Naivasha.
 Eagles, vultures, hornbills, weavers, flamingos, ostriches, and many others have been spotted here, including Hippos that slosh in the water

 13. Eat Nyama Choma

-Nyama choma, meaning “barbecued meat”, is Kenya’s unofficial national dish.
-Everyone that can afford meat in Kenya enjoys a good dose of Nyama Choma every now and then.
-Nyama choma is Kenya’s version of roasted meat on the grill.
-Carnivore restaurant in Nairobi offers rumps of beef, legs of lamb, chops, sausages, ribs, crocodile, ostrich, chicken livers and gizzards.
+Nyama Choma, meaning “barbecued meat”, is Kenya’s unofficial national dish.
+Everyone that can afford meat in Kenya enjoys a good dose of Nyama Choma now and then.
+Nyama Choma is Kenya’s version of roasted meat on the grill.
+Carnivore restaurant in Nairobi offers rumps of beef, legs of lamb, chops, sausages, ribs, crocodile, ostrich, chicken livers, and gizzards.
 Guests sit down and bring meat hanging off Maasai swords.

 14. Nairobi Java House